friedchicken1/summer-studio/content/week3.md

 draft: false
 dropCap: false
 ---
-## Sprint 3: Self-study with pentesting and Web-based Attack Last week,
+## Sprint 3: Self-study with pentesting and Web-based Attack

 This week, I was given an overview document of how to structure my learning by my tutor Jason, and had the time and resources to self-study.
 I was introduced to OWASP Juice Box and Natas - as testing resources, and worked on a group presentation wherein I detailed one of OWASP's top 10 web vulnerabilities.